Clyde0513/quantum_for_portfolio_optimization/README.md

+# Quantum Portfolio Optimization

+(**for explore step1-5.py**)

-# Quantum Portfolio Optimization (**for explore step1-5.py**.
-It's different for the original step1-5.py because we're just experimenting)
+It's different for the original step1-5.py because we're just experimenting

 This project demonstrates a quantum approach to portfolio optimization using Variational Quantum Eigensolver (VQE) with QAOA ansatz and PennyLane.
 The implementation achieves competitive performance with classical methods while demonstrating  constraint satisfaction capabilities.